 - Minimum investment £21,500

-However, the internet being a minefield of inappropriate content for children, the question that concerns most parents is: “How can I ensure my child is only exposed to safe, meaningful, high-quality content online?”
+However, this is a minefield of inappropriate content for children, so the question that concerns most parents is: “How can I ensure my child is only exposed to safe, meaningful, high-quality content online?”

 With the welfare of their own little ones in mind, seasoned entrepreneurs Douglas and Estelle Lloyd founded Azoomee in 2015 and developed an award-winning online educational platform specifically for primary school-aged children.

 In four years, Azoomee has gained the trust of parents and become one of the UK’s fastest-growing young Education Technology (“EdTech”) companies.